-Revenue is recognized when there is persuasive evidence that an arrangement exists, delivery has occurred, the price is fixed or determinable, and collection is reasonably assured.
+We recognize revenue when there is persuasive evidence that an arrangement exists, delivery has occurred, the price is fixed or determinable, and collection is reasonably assured.

-We recognize program fee revenue, collaboration revenue and milestone revenue in connection with the Pfizer Agreements.
+We recognize program fee revenue, milestone revenue and collaboration revenue in connection with the Pfizer Agreements.
 Program fee revenue is derived from program fee payments we received under the Pfizer Agreements.
-These payments are recognized from receipt ratably over our estimate of the development period through the fourth of four drug candidates expected to be developed.
-We currently estimate the development period for all four drug candidates to end by September 30, 2016.
+These payments are recognized from receipt ratably over our estimate of the development period through the last to be developed of four drug candidates expected to be developed under the Pfizer Agreements.
+We currently estimate the development period for all four drug candidates to end by March 31, 2018.
 We periodically review the estimated development period and change it if appropriate based upon our latest expectations.
 Deferred program fee revenue represents the amount of the upfront program fee payments that have not yet been recognized as revenue.